ToF-/Rent/Forth/Story.md

 Let's write a new word in our script that will do that.
 It will be our first *colon definition*:

-    : ORDER>CELL ( t,d,p -- n  encode an order in a single cell )
+    : ENCODE-ORDER ( t,d,p -- n  encode an order in a single cell )
         ROT  1000000 *  ( d,p,t__ )
         ROT + 100000 *  ( p,td_ )
         + ;             ( tdp )